 ‘Forever Chemicals’ Are Lurking in Your Air Fryer—Here Are the Best Non-Toxic Options

 You see a recipe for “healthy” chicken fingers, pick up all the organic ingredients at the grocery store, put in the effort, and pop them in the air fryer until they get that perfect outer crisp.
-Air fryers are 70 percent healthier than frying in oil due to their fool-proof cooking technique without the use of fat- and calorie-dense oils.
+Air fryers are 70 percent healthier than deep frying due to their fool-proof cooking technique without the use of fat- and calorie-dense oils.
 But chances are, you haven’t considered what your air fryer is made out of, and how its non-stick coating might be leaching chemicals into your food.

 Those seemingly healthy homemade chicken tenders we mentioned above?
 If cooked in the wrong air fryer, you could be adding extra PFAS to your meals, and heightening your risk for some cancers (1), decreased fertility, thyroid disease, and developmental delays, among other health issues (2).